 - deals with any goods tenants leave behind

-If the tenant has died, or it’s suspected they’ve died, their belongings aren't considered to be abandoned.
-Housing SA manages these situations in line with the Ending a public housing tenancy policy.
+If a tenant has died, or Housing SA suspects they’ve died, their belongings are managed in line with the Ending a public housing tenancy policy.

 If Housing SA suspects a tenant has abandoned their property, the situation is investigated to confirm they aren’t living there.
 If the tenant is found not to be living at the property, Housing SA can end the tenancy and take possession of the property in line with the Ending a public housing tenancy policy.

-Goods the tenant leaves at a property at the end of the tenancy, also known as abandoned goods, are managed in line with the South Australian Housing Trust Regulations 2010.
+Housing SA manages goods left by a tenant at a property at the end of their tenancy, also known as abandoned goods, in line with the South Australian Housing Trust Regulations 2010.